VAlgoLang/valgolang.github.io/source/tutorial.rst

 To make dynamic changes to the end animation, you can insert special commands which won't show up in the code visualisation.

-Customisations to things such as colours, fonts and other attributes can be made through an external stylesheet described `over here <#>`_.
+Customisations to things such as colours, fonts and other attributes can be made through an external stylesheet described `over here <stylesheet>`_.

 Sleep
 ^^^^^^^^^^^^